shilatorkaby/Breast-Cancer-Histopathology-Classification/README.md

 with 80 % train and 20% test (that will split later to 20% validation).

-train size: 2067, that split to 1512 images to malignant folder, and 555 images in benign folder. validation size:517, that  split to 378 images in malignant folder, and 139 images in benign folder.
+Train size: 2067, that split to 1512 images to malignant folder, and 555 images in benign folder.

+Validation size: 517, that split to 378 images in malignant folder, and 139 images in benign folder.